 Make sure you get what you specified - ask for the following:

-CE Mark & Declaration of Performance
+UKCA or CE Mark and a Declaration of Performance (DoP)

 The most widely used process for treating both solid wood components and panel products with flame retardants is vacuum-pressure impregnation.
 This is carried out by specialist companies in large pressure autoclaves under factory controlled conditions.

 For panel products such as OSB particle board, plywood and medium density fibreboard (MDF) a WPA approved flame retardant can be incorporated as an integral part of their manufacture.

 Formulations for surface application are only approved by the WPA when they are applied in a factory under third-party quality assured processes to achieve the performance set out in fire test Classification Reports.

 The application of flame retardant products on the construction site, by brush or spray is NOT APPROVED by the WPA as quality control is almost impossible to assure.

 Find out more in the Application Technologies section

 WPA Approved Suppliers

 - find FR formulations, treaters, products and distributors